pglen/pyvserv/README.md

     ============================== 9 passed in 1.35s ===============================

+Additional tests can ve found in the test directory.

 ## History:

     1.0.0.
 4/12/22		       No py2 support (no release yet)
     1.0.0   Sun 03.Mar.2024    Beta ready
+    1.0.0   Mon 11.Mar.2024    PIP installation with utils

 Written by Peter Glen